 Child lock safety

 You can push a sequence of buttons to deactivate the microwave.
-All models we tested in our convection oven reviews have this feature.

 Can be used to time other things such as boiling an egg.